Chart Color Schemes

 Infrastructure

-Northbridge has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Northbridge has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 23 projects likely affecting this region.
-Notable initiatives include Perth City Link Redevelopment, Perth Cultural Centre Rejuvenation, METRONET, and Perth City Deal - Cultural Precinct.
-The following list details projects particularly relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 23 projects likely impacting the area.
+Key projects include Perth City Link Redevelopment, Perth Cultural Centre Rejuvenation, METRONET, and Perth City Deal - Cultural Precinct.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.